-- o Section 2.2 extends the use of the "revoked" response to allow this response status certificates that has never been issued. - o Section 2.3 extends the use of the "unauthorized" error response, as specified in [RFC5019]. - o Section 4.2.1 and 4.2.2.3 states that a response may include revocation status information for certificates that were not included in the request, as permitted in [RFC5019]. - o Section 4.2.2.2 has been updated to clarify when a responder is considered an Authorized Responder. - o Section 4.2.2.3 clarify that the ResponderID field corresponds to the OCSP Responder signer certificate. - o Section 4.3 changes set of cryptographic algorithms that clients must support and the set of cryptographic algorithms that clients should support as specified in [RFC6277]. - o Section 4.4.1 specifies the ASN.1 syntax for the nonce extension, which was missing in RFC 2560. - o Section 4.4.7 specifies a new extension that may be included in a request message to specify signature algorithms the client would prefer the server use to sign the response as specified in [RFC6277]. - o Section 4.4.8 specifies a new extension that indicates that the responder supports the extended use of the "revoked" response for non-issued certificates defined in section 2.2.
+- o Section 2.2 extends the use of the "revoked" response to allow this response status certificates that has never been issued. - o Section 2.3 extends the use of the "unauthorized" error response, as specified in [RFC5019]. - o Section 4.2.1 and 4.2.2.3 states that a response may include revocation status information for certificates that were not included in the request, as permitted in [RFC5019]. - o Section 4.2.2.2 has been updated to clarify when a responder is considered an Authorized Responder. - o Section 4.2.2.3 clarify that the ResponderID field corresponds to the OCSP Responder signer certificate. - o Section 4.3 changes set of cryptographic algorithms that clients must support and the set of cryptographic algorithms that clients should support as specified in [RFC6277]. - o Section 4.4.1 specifies the ASN.1 syntax for the nonce extension, which was missing in RFC 2560. - o Section 4.4.7 specifies a new extension that may be included in a request message to specify signature algorithms the client would prefer the server use to sign the response as specified in [RFC6277]. - o Section 4.4.8 specifies a new extension that indicates that the responder supports the extended use of the "revoked" response for non-issued certificates defined in section 2.2. - o Section B.2 provides an ASN.1 module using the 2008 syntax of ASN.1 which updates [RFC5912]

 An overview of the protocol is provided in section 2.
 Functional requirements are specified in section 4.
 Details of the protocol are in section 5.
-We cover security issues with the protocol in section

-- 6. Appendix A defines OCSP over HTTP, appendix B accumulates ASN.1 syntactic elements and appendix C specifies the mime types for the messages. - document (in uppercase, as shown) are to be interpreted as described in [RFC2119].
+We cover security issues with the protocol in section 6.
+Appendix A defines OCSP over HTTP, appendix B accumulates ASN.1 syntactic elements and appendix C specifies the mime types for the messages.